The bell rang. You moved on.

 If you return to teaching in the same state pension system, you may be able to "buy back" your service credit — but that requires repaying the full refund amount.
 For many people, taking the refund and investing it can result in more money over time than staying in the pension.
 This is a great question to discuss with one of our partner financial advisors, and the consultation is free.

-Real Stories
+Success Stories

-Names withheld for privacy.
 Want to share your story?
 Email us.

 From the Blog